 M&M meetings are a great opportunity to demonstrate your safety culture to the frontline staff in your department.
-The manner in which incidents are reviewed and presented can enable people to feel psychologically secure enough to report and discuss incidents without fear of personal criticism or blame.
+How incidents are reviewed and presented can enable people to feel psychologically secure enough to report and discuss incidents without fear of personal criticism or blame.

 2. Focus on the systems

-The actions of a person are very rarely the root cause of an incident.
+A person’s actions are rarely the root cause of an incident.
 There are almost always system factors that contribute to the decisions and actions of the frontline staff.
 To feel safe and facilitate robust case discussion, staff need to trust they won’t be blamed or shamed for incidents and near misses they report.